 - Under Select the factors that you want to enable, select each of the factors that you want to be available for your users to select.

-You must then either edit the default sign-on rule or add a new sign-on rule for MFA.
+- Edit an existing sign-on rule or add a new sign-on rule.
 In order for a user to be prompted for an additional authentication factor, the sign-on policy rule that is applied to that user must have these settings in the Edit... dialog box, Actions section:

 - Access is set to Allowed.